Common mental health symptoms in pregnancy

 Pregnancy comes with many symptoms – both physical and emotional – and sometimes the line between the physical and emotional can seem a bit blurry.
-So how do you know if symptoms that are experiencing are a normal part of pregnancy, or something else?
+So, how do you know if symptoms you are experiencing are a normal part of pregnancy or something else?

 However, if you are feeling sad, have lost interest or enjoyment in things that you once enjoyed or find yourself worrying over things to the point that it is causing you to feel distressed, this could be a sign of antenatal depression or anxiety.

-It is perfectly understandable if your sleep is affected while you are pregnant – particularly later on in pregnancy when the size of your belly can negatively impact on your quality of sleep.
-However, sleep disturbance – which includes both not being able to sleep and wanting to sleep constantly – can be a sign of a mental health condition like antenatal depression and/or anxiety.
+For women, particularly, it is perfectly understandable if your sleep is affected while you are pregnant – particularly later on in pregnancy when the size of your belly can negatively impact on your quality of sleep.
+However, sleep disturbance, which includes both not being able to sleep and wanting to sleep constantly, can be a sign of a mental health condition, like antenatal depression and/or anxiety.

 Ongoing lack of sleep can also negatively impact your emotional wellbeing and increase your risk of developing a mental health condition or worsen any conditions that you may already be experiencing.

 Another common symptom of a mental health condition that often feels like a physical symptom is eating less, being disinterested in food or, on the other end of the scale, using food as a source of comfort and, therefore, eating significantly more than before pregnancy.

 Good nutrition is especially important for you and your developing baby but your appetite should not change too dramatically just because you are pregnant.
 Whilst later in pregnancy you may need to eat smaller amounts more often, the calories and volume of food that you consume should only be slightly more than before you were pregnant – not double or triple that amount.